rbisdorff/Digraph3/docSphinx/tutorial.rst

  ('v7', 'v7'): 0, ('v7', 'v8'): 0, ('v8', 'v7'): 0, ('v8', 'v8'): 0}

 ..
 Figure:: transOrientDualGraph.png
+    :name: transOrientDualGraph
     :alt: transitive orientation of the dual graph
     :width: 400 px
     :align: center

     Transitive neighbourhoods of the dual graph *-g*

 It is worthwhile noticing that the orientation of *g* is achieved with a *single neighbourhood* decomposition, covering all the vertices.
-Whereas, the orientation of the dual *-g* needs a decomposition into *three subsequent neighbourhoods* marked in black, red and blue (see Fig.56).
+Whereas, the orientation of the dual *-g* needs a decomposition into *three subsequent neighbourhoods* marked in black, red and blue (see :numref:`transOrientDualGraph`).

 Let us recheck these facts by explicitely constructing transitively oriented digraph instances with the :py:func:`graphs.Graph.computeTransitivelyOrientedDigraph` method.